 our natural-Dye process

 At Madda Studio, we use natural dyes following the logic of color theory.
-Cochinilla (red), indigo (blue) and cempasúchitl (marigold) are our primary colors, and from their mixture, we obtain secondary colors: green, purple and orange.
+Cochineal (red), indigo (blue) and marigold (yellow) are our primary colors.
+From their mixture, we obtain secondary colors: green, purple and orange.
 Following this logic, we get infinite variants by superimposing colors and varying proportions.

-Different shades of color are “built” through successive baths and by introducing other natural materials, such as lime, we create additional variations.
+Different shades of color are “built” through successive baths.
+By introducing other natural materials, such as lime, we create additional variations.
 This “building’ method of color development enables the creation of intricate hues and more depths of color.
 Each project poses challenges that push us to continue experimenting and creating new colors.

 All of the materials we use at Madda Studio come from certified local producers or waste we recycle.
-Our cochinilla is sourced from a local farm in Oaxaca; our indigo comes from Isthmus of Tehuantepec, the southern part of the state of Oaxaca; we collect our cempasúchitl (Marigolds) from the altars after the celebration of Dia de Los Muertos in November.
+Our cochineal is sourced from a local farm in Oaxaca; our indigo comes from Isthmus of Tehuantepec, the southern part of the state of Oaxaca; we collect our marigolds from the altars after the celebration of Día de Los Muertos in November.

 Madda Studio Natural dye color for Mexico products